 Tasting Grand Chocolat is a rare, intense, and intimate experience.
 You have to take your time and concentrate to discover the complexity of the chocolate and appreciate the enjoyment as it reaches a crescendo.
 You can see its shine, feel its texture, hear its crunch but only when it is in the mouth does the experience truly begin.

-The Art of Tasting can be broken down into three stages, all of which are necessary for experiencing the richness and complexity of a Grand Chocolat, as well as for revealing its aromatic potential.
+The Art of Tasting can be broken down into four stages, all of which are necessary to experience the richness and complexity of a Grand Cru Chocolat, and to reveal its aromatic potential.

 Sight: First of all, look at the chocolate.
 Concentrate carefully on the polish, the shine, and especially the color.
 Colors can range from milky beiges, to pure mahoganies, to deep dark browns.
 It is an essential detail that reveals the varieties of cocoa beans used.